Our first brewery opened in 1848 and we haven't stopped brewing since.More

 Lowertown has quickly grown into one of Saint Paul’s must-try dining and drinking districts.
 Start your adventure at Tin Whiskers Brewing Company by selecting your favorite board game and sipping one of their creative beers.
 Follow up with a finely crafted sour from Barrel Theory (named best new brewery in the entire country by USA Today in 2018) before fueling up with a bite (and another beer, of course) at the soon-to-be-open MetroNOME Brewery.

 Green Line Crawl

 The Green Line started running between Minneapolis and Saint Paul in 2014, and beer-loving Minnesotans have found it's tailor-made for a beer crawl.
 Start out at Prospect Park station, just a short walk away from the amazing Surly Brewing Company tap room on the eastern edge of Minneapolis.

 Cross the border into Saint Paul and make a stop at the Raymond Avenue station.
-Here, you’re close to craft brewing neighbors Urban Growler, Bang Brewing and Dual Citizen.
-Walk off the buzz on a mile jaunt to nearby Lake Monster Brewing or pop back on to continue your crawl to the Fairview stop and Bang Brewing.
+Here, you’re close to craft brewing neighbors Urban Growler, Bang Brewing and Dual Citizen and can walk off the buzz on a mile jaunt to nearby Lake Monster Brewing.
 Those who are still up for more can ride the light rail all the way to Lowertown, where you can take over with our aforementioned crawl.